data-engineering-collective/plateau/docs/guide/mutating_datasets.rst

 ------------------

-When plateau is executing an operation, it makes sure to not commit changes to the dataset until the operation has been succesfully completed.
+When plateau is executing an operation, it makes sure to not commit changes to the dataset until the operation has been successfully completed.
 If a write operation does not succeed for any reason, although there may be new files written to storage, those files will not be used by the dataset as they will not be referenced in the plateau metadata.
 Thus, when the user reads the dataset, no new data will